s-mawjee/regression-bike-rental-demand/README.md

 ### Dataset
 The dataset contains some riders aggregated on an hourly basis (hour.csv or a daily basis (daily.csv).
 The dataset was obtained from Capital Bikeshare System( http://capitalbikeshare.com/system-data)

+### Notebook
+The Jupyter notebook (regression-bike-rental-demand) is a step by step guide for building a neural network and predicting bike rentals.